michaeljsteel/NumBAT/docs/source/usage.rst

  * solving electromagnetic and acoustic modes
  * calculating gain and other derived quantities

 The following section provides some information about specifying material properties and waveguide structures, as well as the key parameters for controlling the finite-element meshing.
-Information on how to add new structures to |NUMBAT| is provided in :ref:`sec-newmesh-label`.
+Information on how to add new structures to |NUMBAT| is provided in :ref:`_sec-user-defined-waveguides-label`.

 Materials